ljavierrodriguez/curso-nodejs-4geeks/middleware.md

 ### Incorporated Middleware

 Since version 4.x, Express no longer depends on Connect.
-Except express.static, all middleware functions previously included with Express are now in different modules.
+Except `express.static`, all middleware functions previously included with Express are now in different modules.
 Check the middleware functions list.

-express.static(root, [options])
+`express.static(root, [options])`
-The only middleware function included in Express is express.static.
+The only middleware function included in Express is `express.static`.
 This function is based on serve-static and is responsible for the static assets service of an Express application.
 The argument root specifies the root directory from where the static assets service is running.

 ### 3rd Party Middleware